canonical/vanilla-framework/docs/en/utilities/functions.md

 ### URL-friendly color

-This function is used to inject Vanilla color variables into inline SVGs by converting all `#` with the HTML encoded `%23`.
+This function is used to inject Vanilla color variables into inline vector graphics by converting all `#` with the HTML encoded `%23`.

 ``` scss
 @function vf-url-friendly-color($color) {